hudec117/tic-tac-toe/CONTRIBUTING.md

 - `feature/<feature>` will be used for feature branches.

 Merging between the above branches will be done exclusively using Pull Requests on GitHub.

+## Creating branches

+1. On the bottom left of VS Code you will most likely see the Version Control symbol with "master" next to it.
+2. When you click on it you will be prompted to select another branch or create a new one.
+3. Click "Create new branch..." and enter a name.
+4. On the bottom left, you will now see the name of your branch.

 ## Resources
 - [Git Concepts & Workflows](https://livecodestream.dev/post/2020-08-21-git-concepts-and-workflow-for-beginners/)